2021-2022 Coordinators: Prof. Jeremy Loebach, Darla Frandrup

 The purpose of the Subject Pool is threefold:

-- Inspire research interests early and connect students to material, courses or faculty that can nurture and focus those interests
+- Inspire research interests early and connect students to subjects, courses, and faculty that can nurture and focus those interests

 - Provide the means for Psychology faculty and students to engage in meaningful and powerful research to enhance coursework, professional development, and dissemination of research findings

 We are committed to protecting your privacy and integrity as a research participant.
 You have the right to an explanation of any study before you agree to participate.
 In addition, everything that you say or do during a research project is strictly confidential.
 If, for some reason, you become uncomfortable with the study and suddenly decide that you would rather not participate in a research project after all, then you may withdraw.
 You cannot be penalized for leaving a research session once it has begun and you have given your informed consent.